openstack-charmers/zosci-config/README.md

 When a developer wants to test their changes in OSCI, the current setup defaults to just running a smoke test.
-One downside of this is that all supported release combinations aren't tested for evety change; however, it does allow us to get test results on a change reasonably quickly (around an hour, generally).
+One downside of this is that all supported release combinations aren't tested for every change; however, it does allow us to get test results on a change reasonably quickly (around an hour, generally).